Advertisement

 Key Takeaways

-• Acute insomnia (less than 3 months) often resolves on its own; chronic insomnia usually needs intervention
+• Acute insomnia (under 3 months) usually passes on its own; chronic insomnia almost always needs real intervention

-• CBT-I (Cognitive Behavioral Therapy for Insomnia) is more effective than sleeping pills long-term
+• CBT-I (Cognitive Behavioral Therapy for Insomnia) outperforms sleeping pills over time — and the results stick

 01 Types of Insomnia